mgryszko/vitamin-rx/README.md

 * Usage of some magic number/values to indicate not configured
 * Draw nice icon in Growl notification
-* express duration as java.time.Duration
+* Refactor tests
+* Hide constructor of Event

 ## DONE